lalongooo/JavaAlgorithms/README.md

 Java Algorithms
 =============

- This is my own implementation of a variety Java Algorythms.
+ This is my own implementation of a variety Java Algorithms.

  V 1.0.2
 -----------